 Full-time equivalent (FTE)

-Represents the number of 38-hour-week workloads worked by professionals.
+The number of 38-hour-week workloads worked by professionals.
 The FTE is calculated by multiplying the number of employed professionals in a specific category by the average total hours worked by employed people in that category, and dividing by 38.
-The standard of a 38-hour working week was used in this report to provide figures comparable with previously published data.
+The standard of a 38-hour working week was used across professions in the Health Worforce Data Tool (HWDT) to denote 1 FTE.